reframejs/reframe/docs/concepts.template.md

 <br/>

 ## Universal Framework

 > TL;DR
-> - Universal framework: A framework that supports all type of apps
+> - Universal framework: A framework that supports all types of apps.
-> - Reframe is the only universal framework
+> - Reframe is the only universal framework.
-> - Start write your prototype and decide later the type of your app
+> - Start write your prototype and decide later the type of your app.
-> - Whatever you need, Reframe's got your back
+> - Whatever type of app you end up needing, Reframe's got your back.

-Reframe is a what we call a *universal framework*, that is, you can create any type of web app.
+Reframe is a what we call a *universal framework*, that is, a framework that supports all types of apps.
 You can create a frontend without backend, a backend without frontend, or a frontend + backend.
-And you can use any view library such as React, Vue.js, etc.
+And you can use any view library such as React or Vue.js.

 And, maybe even more importantly, changing from one app type to another is easy.
-With Reframe, changing the type of your application is simply  amtter of changing plugins or changing page configurations.
+With Reframe, changing the type of your application is simply a matter of changing plugins or changing your page configs.

-It is often not clear at first what type of app is right for you.
+It is often, at first, not clear what type of app is the right the one.
-So instead of having to decide the type of your application before starting to write your prototype, you simply start with your best guess and as your prototype matures you change the type of your application.
-For example, you can start writing a React frontend without a backend and if you afterwards realize that you do need a backend then you can easily add one.
+So instead of having to decide the type of your app before starting to code, you start with your best guess and as your app matures you change the type of your application.
+For example, you can start writing a React frontend without a backend and if you realize at a later point that you do need a backend after all, you can easily add one afterwards.

-> Start write your prototype and decide later the type of your app
+> Start write your prototype and decide later the type of your app.

-That Reframe allows you to easily switch between any type of app may be more crucial than you realize.
+That Reframe allows you to easily switch between any type of app is crucial.
 For example, CRA
 ([github.com/facebook/create-react-app](https://github.com/facebook/create-react-app))
 doesn't support SSR
-(Server-side Rendering, that is the rendering of your pages to HTML).
-And if you start writing your app with CRA and realize afterwards that you need SSR for SEO reasons, then you'll have to entirely remove CRA.
+(Server-side Rendering, that is the rendering of your pages to HTML) and, if you write your app with CRA and realize afterwards that you need SSR (for SEO reasons e.g.), then you'll have to get rid of CRA.
 In contrast, adding SSR with Reframe is simply a matter of setting `renderHtmlAtBuildTime: false`.

-> No matter what type of app you end up needing, Reframe's got your back
+> Whatever type of app you end up needing, Reframe's got your back.

-We are not aware.
-Reframe's high flexibility comes from a simple design.
+Most of Reframe's flexibility is a consequence of Reframe's simple architecture.
-Even though .
-We care a lot about.
-We want
-As you eject Reframe
-inheriting a simple design
-There are no other framework that give you that amount of flexibility.
+There are no other framework out there that give you such flexibility.

 > Reframe is the only universal framework.